In this blog post, we discuss Mobile Threat Defense and answer the following questions along the way:

 The Mark I armor Tony Stark built was the first Iron Man suit he created.
 It was designed to meet a number of requirements, aiding him in his quest to:

 - Allow himself to perform offensive attacks

 - Sustain his body long enough to seek medical attention

 - And ultimately escape his captors

-This does not mean nor imply that it is the fabled “silver bullet."
-The one-size-fits-all solution that takes care of anything and everything that seeks to harm your users, data or network does not exist.
-But a Mobile Threat Defense solution does deliver the goods when protecting your device fleet against many common attack vectors that threaten modern-day mobile computing users.
+This does not mean nor imply that mobile threat defense solutions are a fabled “silver bullet."
+Just to be clear, a one-size-fits-all solution that takes care of anything and everything that seeks to harm your users, data or network does not exist.
+But an MTD solution does deliver the goods when protecting your device fleet against many common and evolving attack vectors that threaten modern-day mobile computing users.

 Ok, so what is it?
 I thought you’d never ask!
-MTD is mobile threat protection that safeguards your device fleet against common security categories, such as:
+MTD is endpoint security designed to meet the unique needs of mobile technologies, safeguarding your mobile device fleet against common security categories that impact them, such as:

 - Malware: In all forms and shapes like adware, ransomware, spyware and trojans.

 - Phishing: The number one threat to computer security also holds the top threat slot in the mobile space— bad actors are cleverly leveraging truth and lies to get users to divulge sensitive data like credentials or remote access.

 - Network attacks: These threats leave victims open to compromise from rogue APs, data exfiltration and eavesdropping via Man-in-the-Middle (MitM) attacks.